trycourier/courier-ios/Docs/PushNotifications.md

                 A phyical iOS device
             </td>
             <td align="left">
-                Although you can setup the Courier SDK without a device, a physical device is the only way to full ensure push notification tokens and notification delivery is working correctly.
+                Although you can setup the Courier SDK without a device, a physical device is the only way to fully ensure push notification tokens and notification delivery is working correctly.
 Simulators are not reliable.
             </td>
         </tr>
         <tr width="600px">